facelessuser/sublime-dracula-scheme/README.md

     "selection": "hsl(232, 14%, 31%)",  // #44475a
     "comment": "var(blue)",             // #6272a4
     "line-highlight": "var(selection)",
-    "alt-background": "color(var(background) l(+ 4%))",
     "accent": "var(blue)",
     ```

-    If attempting a Pro style variant, you might change the `background`.
-You might derive `comment` from one of the
+    If attempting a Pro style variant, you may want to change the `background`.
+You may want to derive `comment` from
-    core colors and adjust saturation and lightness.
-You might derive a new `selection` from your new `background`.
-You
+    one of the core colors (adjusting saturation and lightness).
+You may want to derive a new `selection` from your new
-    may also want a different accent.
+    `background` color.
+You may also want a different accent color.

-1. The last group of are areas that are less likely to require modification, though you may want to make the caret
+1. The last group of variables touch items that are less likely to require modification, though you may want to make the
-   jump out more by setting it to `pink`, or maybe you wish to alter the `highlight` of find results.
+   caret stand out more by setting it to `pink`, or maybe you wish to alter the `highlight` of find results.

    ```js
     // UI elements derived from color schemes